-- 3. Fixed BIOS LED - a.
-RED: Active BIOS Chip (only 1 will be lit at a time) - 4.
+- 1. Power Button - a.
+RED: Power On - b.
+GREEN: Standby - 2.
+Reset Button - a.
+WHITE: HDD/SSD Active - 3.
+Removable BIOS LED - a.
+RED: Active BIOS Chip (only 1 will be lit at a time) - b.
+This BIOS chip can be removed and replaced while the motherboard is powered off.
+Please contact EVGA Support for any concerns with the BIOS chip, and never remove the chip while the PC is powered on. - 4.
+Fixed BIOS LED - a.
+RED: Active BIOS Chip (only 1 will be lit at a time) - 5.
 PCI-Express LED for PE2.
-The LED will remain off when this PCI-E slot is disabled or unpopulated. - a.
+The LED will remain off when this PCI-e slot is disabled or unpopulated. - a.
 GREEN: Operating at PCI-Express Gen1 speed - b.
 YELLOW: Operating at PCI-Express Gen2 speed - c.
-RED: Operating at PCI-Express Gen3 speed - 5.
+RED: Operating at PCI-Express Gen3 speed - 6.
 PCI-Express LED for PE4.
-The LED will remain off when this PCI-E slot is disabled or unpopulated. - a.
+The LED will remain off when this PCI-e slot is disabled or unpopulated. - a.
 GREEN: Operating at PCI-Express Gen1 speed - b.
 YELLOW: Operating at PCI-Express Gen2 speed - c.
-RED: Operating at PCI-Express Gen3 speed - 6.
-PCI-Express LED for PE5.
-The LED will remain off when this PCI-E slot is disabled or unpopulated. - a.
+RED: Operating at PCI-Express Gen3 speed - 7.
+PCI-Express LED for PE6.
+The LED will remain off when this PCI-e slot is disabled or unpopulated. - a.
 GREEN: Operating at PCI-Express Gen1 speed - b.
 YELLOW: Operating at PCI-Express Gen2 speed - c.
-RED: Operating at PCI-Express Gen3 speed - 7.
-5VSB - a.
+RED: Operating at PCI-Express Gen3 speed

+- 8. 5VSB

+- a.
 WHITE: Voltage detected (Does not mean PSU is outputting in-spec, only that this specific voltage is detected)

+- 9. VCC

-a.
+- a.
 RED: Voltage detected (Does not mean PSU is outputting in-spec, only that this specific voltage is detected)

-9. VSM
+- 10. VSM

-a.
+- a.
 YELLOW: Voltage detected (Does not mean PSU is outputting in-spec, only that this specific voltage is detected)

-10. CATERR
+- 11. CATERR

 - a.
-CATERR stands for Catastrophic Error on the processor. - b.
-RED: Processor error has occurred. - c.
+CATERR stands for Catastrophic Error on the processor.

+- b.
+RED: Processor error has occurred.

+- c.
 Off: No error state detected in the CPU.

-11. CC_LED
+- 12. CC_LED

 - a.
 USB 3.1 Type-C detection.

 - b.
-RED: Indicates device is attached and detected to USB Type-C.
+RED: Indicates device is attached and detected to USB Type C.

 - c.
 OFF: No device detected.

-12. M.2 Socket3
+- 13. M.2 Socket3

 - a.
-RED: M.2 detection/activity. - i.
-Some devices do not have full activity detection support; for example, the LED will turn on when a SM951 drive is attached and blink while accessing.
-However, a XP941 drive does not support that function. - ii.
-Rather than staying a solid red for "ON," some devices will blink when detected/active.
-This is specific to some devices. - b.
+RED: M.2 detection/activity.

+- i.
+Some devices do not have full activity detection support; for example, the LED will turn on when an SM951 drive is attached and blink while accessing.
+However, a XP941 drive does not support that function.

+- b.
 OFF: No device attached.

-13. M.2 Socket1
+- 14. M.2 Socket1

 - a.
-RED: WiFi activity.
+RED: WiFi or Bluetooth activity.

-- i.
-Rather than staying a solid red for "ON," some devices will blink when detected/active.
-This is specific to some devices.

 - b.
 OFF: No device attached.

-14. M.2 Socket1
+- 15. Audio Trace

 - a.
-RED: Bluetooth activity. - b.
-OFF: No device attached.

-15. Audio Trace

-a.
 RED: This LED backlights the isolated Audio traces.
 When the LED is on, it merely shows the PC is on and the light is not disabled in BIOS.
-The lights may be enabled/disabled in BIOS under the option "Audio Backlight."
+The lights may be enabled/disabled in BIOS under the option "Audio Backlight".

-16. POST Code indicator
+- 16. POST Code indicator

 - a.
-After bootup, this will display the CPU temp. - b.
-During boot it will cycle many different hexadecimal post codes with a range of 00-FF and this indicates what aspect of the Power On Self Test (POST) is currently running. - i.
-For list of POST Codes, please see Page 147.
+After bootup, this will display the CPU temp.

+- b.
+During boot it will cycle many different hexadecimal post codes with a range of 00-FF and this indicates what aspect of the Power On Self Test (POST) is currently running.

+- i.
+For list of POST Codes, please see page 148.

-Intel Z270 FTW-K Motherboard Component Legend
+Intel Z270 CLASSIFIED-K Motherboard Component Legend

-The EVGA Z270 FTW-K Motherboard with the Intel Z270 and PCH Chipset.
-Figure 1 shows the motherboard and Figure 2 shows the back panel connectors $\frac{1}{2}$
+The EVGA Z270 CLASSIFIED-K Motherboard with the Intel Z270 and PCH Chipset.
+Figure 1 shows the motherboard and Figure 2 shows the back panel connectors

 FIGURE 1.
-Z270 FTW-K Motherboard Layout
+Z270 CLASSIFIED-K Motherboard Layout